 Consciousness have been defined in various ways; first as a subjective experience, as an awareness, the ability to experience "feelings", wakefulness, the understanding of the concept "self", or the executive control system of the mind (Fathering, 1992).
 It is also an umbrella term that may also refer to a verity of mental phenomena.
 (Van Gulick, 2004).
-Although human beings realize what everyday experiences are, consciousness refuses to be defined.
-Consequently, philosopher notes (Searle 2005) that the following deductions can be made:
+Although human beings realize what every day experiences are, consciousness refuses to be defined.
+Consequently, Searle (2005) made the following deductions:

 - 1. Consciousness is a state or condition of being conscious. - 2.
 Consciousness is a sense of one's personal or collective identity, including the attitudes, beliefs, and sensitivities held by or considered characteristic of an individual group. - 3.
 A special kind of awareness or sensitivity: class consciousness, race consciousness - 4.
-The kind of alertness or concern for a particular issue or situation: a movement aid at raising the general public's consciousness of social injustice.
+The kind of alertness or concern for a particular issue or situation: a movement aimd at raising the general public's consciousness of social injustice.